Seed Viability & How To Store Your Garden Seeds

 Testing Garden Seed Viability

-The easiest way to test seed viability is using the paper towel method:
+Here’s the easiest method to test seed viability: the paper towel method:

-• Take a single paper towel and fold it in half two to three times and then moisten the towel with tap water.
+1. Take a single paper towel and fold it in half two or three times, then moisten it with tap water.

-• Close the paper towel flap and place the folded paper towel inside of a Ziplock plastic bag, zipping the bag up to retain moisture.
+3. Close the paper towel flap and place it inside a Ziplock plastic bag, sealing it to retain moisture.

-• You can place the bag virtually anywhere.
-In almost all cases, it doesn’t need direct light or artificial lighting to germinate.
-Try to choose an area that is around 70 to 80 degrees Fahrenheit.
+4. Place the bag anywhere convenient; it doesn’t need direct light or artificial lighting to germinate.
+Aim for an area around 65 to 80 degrees Fahrenheit.

-Also, you’ll want to do this ahead of your typical planting schedule, since it can take some time for the seeds to germinate.
+Also, plan to do this test well ahead of your typical sowing schedule, as it can take some time for the test seeds to germinate.

 • Number of seeds germinated / Number of seeds tested

-• Multiply the above result by 100 (or just use the results, assuming you’re familiar with calculating percentages)
+• Multiply the result by 100 (or simply use the result if you are familiar with calculating percentages)

-For example, if your seeds are only 20% viable, you will need to plant five seeds to have a relative assurance you will get a plant from those seeds.
+For example, if your seeds have only 20% viability, you would need to sow five seeds to have a reasonable assurance that at least one of those seeds will grow into a plant.

 How To Best Store Your Garden Seeds

-Once dry, simply place them into an envelope and then your storage container.
+If you’re collecting seeds from your own garden, ensure they are completely dry before storing them.
+Once dry, simply place them in an envelope and then into your storage container.

 What To Do If You Have “Old” Seeds?